Snebabe/Smurfs-Vs-Gargamel/docs/RAD.typ

     )
 )

+#pagebreak()

-Based on the our current user feedback, we represent the following stakeholders:
+Based on our current user feedback, we represent the following stakeholders:

 #table(
   columns: 3,
   [*Role*],